cloudflare/cloudflare-docs/content/kv/learning/kv-bindings.md

 # KV bindings

 KV bindings allow for communication between a Worker and a KV namespace.

+Configure KV bindings in the [wrangler.toml file](/workers/wrangler/configuration/#configure-wranglertoml).

 ## Reference KV from Workers

-A KV namespace is a key-value database that is replicated to Cloudflare's global network.
+A [KV namespace](/kv/learning/kv-namespaces/) is a key-value database replicated to Cloudflare's global network.

 To connect to a KV namespace from within a Worker, you must define a binding that points to the namespace's ID.

 The name of your binding does not need to match the KV namespace's name.
-Instead, the binding should be a valid JavaScript identifier because it will exist as a global variable within your Worker.
+Instead, the binding should be a valid JavaScript identifier, because the identifier will exist as a global variable within your Worker.

 A KV namespace will have a name you choose (for example, `My tasks`), and an assigned ID (for example, `06779da6940b431db6e566b4846d64db`).